Dragonaut: The Resonance: Plot

-A sign that shows up on the back of a dragon when they are about to die.

-Led by Raina Cromwell, the Lindworm unit is composed of Dragonauts and their corresponding dragons, whose main purpose is to destroy Thanatos when the time comes.
-They are also tasked with fighting off enemy dragons that come from the asteroid.

-In European mythology, 'Lindworm' is a large serpent-like dragon.

-Another ISDA unit tasked with destroying Thanatos.
-Itsuki Habaragi is the unit leader.
-They are stationed in the L-3 space station orbiting Earth.

-When the fourth original dragon from Thanatos appears, the Vritra Unit, except for Itsuki and Otohime, is annihilated during the confrontation.

-In early Vedic religion, 'Vritra' was an Asura with the aspect of a serpent or dragon.

 Production

-Development

 The original concept of Dragonaut: The Resonance was developed by Nihon Ad Systems (NAS).
 NAS and Gonzo studios, which produced anime series such as Last Exile and Brave Story, co-produced the series, along with a subsidiary of Konami, Konami Digital Entertainment.

 On March 24, 2007, at the International Anime Fair in Tokyo, the first promotional image for the anime series was revealed.
 In addition, series' director Manabu Ono, and two of the series' voice actors, Daisuke Ono and Minori Chihara, attended the fair in order to promote the series.
 At the time, the complete cast for the anime was not yet assembled as the anime was still in the development stage.
-In fact, Manabu Ono expected that the series would continue being developed on, even after it begins broadcast in fall 2007.
+In fact, Manabu Ono expected that the series would continue being developed on, even after it begins broadcast in October 2007.

 While a majority of series designs are done in 2D animation, the mechanics of the dragons and their corresponding battles are done in 3D computer graphics.
 However, the dragon battles are the only confrontations done in CG, as character fights are in 2D since the director believes that highspeed character movements are best expressed in that form.

-Broadcast

-The anime series premiered on the Japanese terrestrial television network TV Tokyo on October 3, 2007.
-It ended its run on March 26, 2008, airing a total of twenty-five episodes.
-Although TV Tokyo aired the episodes first, other networks in Japan also broadcast the series, including TV Osaka, TV Aichi, TV Hokkaido, TV Setouchi, AT-X, and TVQ Kyushu Broadcasting Co.
-TV Osaka aired each episode a week after TV Tokyo, while the other networks aired them one or two days after TV Osaka.